 History of MPYD

 Since then, MPYD has evolved from a group of volunteers into a fully staffed organization.
 We continue to provide students with volunteer mentors, tutoring and exposure to motivational speakers during our daily free lunch discussion groups.
-Additionally, MPYD offers: academic monitoring, a monthly pancake breakfast, a summer residence camp, job placement assistance, Young Voices advisory period, field trips, student council and Pasadena City College MPYD Alumni program.
+Additionally, MPYD offers: academic monitoring, a summer residence camp, job placement assistance, Young Voices advisory period, field trips, student council and Pasadena City College MPYD Alumni program.

-MPYD has successfully served over 3,500 male students since its inception and has a 96% high school graduation rate.
+MPYD has successfully served over 1,500 male students since its inception and has a 96% high school graduation rate.
 MPYD was also asked to join the campus Attendance Team by school administration to assist with truancy and drop out retention.
-Many of our participants have been recruited and attend colleges such as: University of California at Berkley, University of Wisconsin, Wiley, Cal State Dominguez Hills, Kentucky State University, Winston-Salem, Pasadena City College and Wiley College.
+Many of our participants have been recruited and attend colleges such as: UCLA, University of California at Berkley, Tennessee State University, Alabama A&M, Morehouse College, University of Wisconsin, Cal State Dominguez Hills, Kentucky State University, Winston-Salem, Pasadena City College and Wiley College.
 MPYD has also placed over 450 young men in internships and positions of employment in industries ranging from construction, sales and customer service.

-MPYD is supported by Los Angeles County 5th District Supervisor Kathryn Barger, Congresswoman Judy Chu, Assembly Member Chris Holden, Pasadena Unified School Board (PUSD) Superintendent Dr. Brian McDonald, PUSD Board President Scott Phelps, Walmart, Neighbors Acting Together Helping All (NATHA), Stanley K. Ekstrom Foundation, cardinal Paint, Super King Market, Smart and Final, The National Council of Negro Women (NCNW), and many other top law enforcement agencies and community business leaders.
+MPYD is supported by Los Angeles County 5th District Supervisor Kathryn Barger, Congresswoman Judy Chu, Assembly Member Chris Holden, Pasadena Unified School Board (PUSD) Superintendent Dr. Brian McDonald, PUSD Board Members Elizabeth Pomeroy and Scott Phelps, Walmart, Neighbors Acting Together Helping All (NATHA), Stanley K. Ekstrom Foundation, cardinal Paint, Super King Market, Smart and Final, The National Council of Negro Women (NCNW), and many other top law enforcement agencies and community business leaders.